 Structural Test Laboratory

-Component and full-scale structural validation of marine and hydrokinetic blades and other structural components can validate models, demonstrate system reliability, inform design margins, and assess structure "readiness" for deployment.
+Component and full-scale structural validation of marine and hydrokinetic system mechanical components validate models, demonstrate system reliability, enable value engineering, and demonstrate structural and functional readiness for deployment.

-- Use modal evaluation to provide designers with the natural frequencies, damping values, and mode shapes of components or systems
+- Provide designers with the natural frequencies, damping values, and mode shapes of components and systems

 Static Strength Verification